-[Section 119A inserted by No. 55 of 2004 s.
+[Section 119A inserted: No. 55 of 2004 s.
 461.]

 120. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed for giving effect to the purposes of this Act.